AdalSuUygur/AdalSuUygur/README.md

 ## Hi there 👋

+I am currently transitioning from a strong technical background in QA Analysis to Data Science.
+Combining 3+ years of experience in root-cause analysis and data-driven validation with intense training in Python, Machine Learning, and Statistical Modeling.
+Passionate about leveraging data to solve complex problems and optimize systems.

+My goal is to combine my QA background with data-driven approaches and grow into a Data Scientist / Machine Learning&AI Engineer role in the long term.

+Beyond technical analysis, I am a proactive community builder bringing strong communication skills to data science teams.

+### "It always seems impossible until it is done."
+So, focus on the positive :)

 <!--
 **AdalSuUygur/AdalSuUygur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.